-The first known document concerning ownership of the Huntington Pottery is a deed dated February 27, 1805.
-This deed transfers ownership from Jonathan and Sarah Titus to Samuel J. Wetmore & Co., a group of Huntington entrepreneurs that included Scudder Sammis, Samuel Fleet, Timothy Williams and Samuel Wetmore.
+The first known document concerning ownership of the Huntington Pottery is a deed which refers to the the sale of the Pottery by Jonathan and Sarah Titus to Samuel J. Wetmore & Co. on February 27, 1805

 For Jonathan Titus, the pottery was an investment rather than a trade.
 Titus held important positions in the town.
 He had a license to sell liquor and ran a ferry service between Huntington and Norwalk, CT.

-Sarah Wood’s first husband, Isaac Brush, passed away when Sarah was 33, leaving her to care for (by most accounts) six children, from nine-year-old Platt Brush to infant Naomi.
-Jonathan, a widower with two young children, married Sarah in 1761.
+Jonathan, a widower with two young children, married Sarah Wood in 1761.
+Sarah’s first husband, Isaac Brush, passed away when Sarah was 33, leaving her to care for (by most accounts) six children, from nine-year-old Platt Brush to infant Naomi.
 Between 1762 and 1774, Jonathan and Sarah had four daughters of their own.
-But family harmony was soon disrupted by war.

 Huntington, July 23, 76.
 Yesterday the Freedom and Independence of the Thirteen United Colonies was, with beat of drum proclaimed at the several places of parade, by reading the Declaration of the General Congress together with the Resolutions of our Provincial Convention thereupon: which were approved and applauded by the animated shouts of the people who were present from all the distant quarters of this district.
 [Huntington Town records, including Babylon, Long Island, N.Y.
 (Volume 4)]